Umaru Musa Yar'Adua: Death and aftermath

 On 24 February 2010, Yar'Adua returned to Abuja under the cover of darkness.
 His state of health was unclear, but there was speculation that he was still on a life support machine.
 Various political and religious figures in Nigeria had visited him during his illness saying he would make a recovery.
 Yar'Adua died on 5 May at the Aso Rock Presidential Villa.
 An Islamic burial took place on 6 May in his hometown in Katsina.

 The Federal Government of Nigeria declared a seven-day mourning period.
 Acting President Goodluck Jonathan said "Nigeria has lost the jewel on its crown and even the heavens mourn with our nation tonight.
 As individuals and as a nation we prayed for the recovery of Mr President.
 But we take solace in the fact that the Almighty is the giver and taker of all life."

 US President Barack Obama offered condolences, stating: "He was committed to creating lasting peace and prosperity within Nigeria's own borders, and continuing that work will be an important part of honoring his legacy."

+The Umaru Musa Yar’adua International Airport in Katsina, Katsina State and the Umaru Musa Yar'Adua Expressway in the Nigerian capital of Abuja are both named in his honor.